Colorado Sen. Gardner to stop blocking some DOJ nominees over pot policy

 Gardner stopped short of saying Rosenstein offered his assurances that the department would not crack down on the legal cannabis industry, but gave him enough comfort that Colorado's acting U.S. attorney, Bob Troyer, will continue to focus on prosecuting people acting outside of Colorado's voter-approved marijuana laws rather than those who follow them.
 That follows a pledge Troyer made the day Sessions announced his agency's new marijuana policy.

+The Justice Department said it appreciated Gardner's decision and looked forward to further conversation with him.

 Gardner will continue to hold the nominations of seven top Department of Justice nominees.
-He's also working with a bipartisan group of members of congress to pursue legislation protecting states that have legalized marijuana.
+He's also working with a bipartisan group of members of Congress to pursue legislation protecting states that have legalized marijuana.

 Marijuana groups were supportive of Gardner's move.